apupneja/DSTN_Client/README.md

 # DSTN_Client

 adb forward tcp:5000 localabstract:msg-test.
-Use this to forward data from adb to localhost to 5000 port.
+Use this to forward data from adb to localhost:5000 port.

 Anirudh: <br />